Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Given a large gap between zeros, and choosing \(r\) so that \hyperref[x:theorem:thm_Z2Kbound]{Theorem~{\xreffont\ref{x:theorem:thm_Z2Kbound}}} applies, how can having \(Z^{(2k-1)}(a)\) be very large for small \(k\) fail to lead to a contradiction?
-There are two ways. \begin{enumerate} \item\hypertarget{x:li:Psismall}{}\(\Psi_{1}(\mathbf{x},a)\) might be very small, so actually the left side of \hyperref[x:mrow:blanckey]{({\xreffont\ref{x:mrow:blanckey}})} is small.
-(For example, see \hyperref[x:table:BHtable]{Table~{\xreffont\ref{x:table:BHtable}}}) \item\hypertarget{x:li:otherterms}{}Some other terms on the left side might be large and of the opposite sign, causing cancellation. \end{enumerate} If the above possibilities do not apply (so we do obtain a contradiction), what has been contradicted?
-Have we contradicted RH, or something else?
-We will argue that such a contradiction, if it happens, has nothing to do with RH but rather it comes from assuming a particularly large gap between zeros.
+Given a large gap between zeros, and choosing \(r\) so that \hyperref[thm_Z2Kbound]{Theorem~{\xreffont\ref{thm_Z2Kbound}}} applies, how can having \(Z^{(2k-1)}(a)\) be very large for small \(k\) fail to lead to a contradiction?
+There are two ways. \begin{enumerate} \item\hypertarget{Psismall}{}\(\Psi_{1}(\mathbf{x},a)\) might be very small, so actually the left side of \hyperref[blanckey]{({\xreffont\ref{blanckey}})} is small.
+(For example, see \hyperref[BHtable]{Table~{\xreffont\ref{BHtable}}}) \item\hypertarget{otherterms}{}Some other terms on the left side might be large and of the opposite sign, causing cancellation. \end{enumerate} If the above possibilities do not apply (so we do obtain a contradiction), what has been contradicted?
+Have we contradicted RH, or have we contradicted something else?
+We will argue that such a contradiction, if it happens, has nothing to do with RH but rather it comes from assuming an excessively large gap between zeros.
 In other words, the theorems of Blanc may actually contain hidden information which might be used to provide an improved upper bound on gaps between zeros of the \(\zeta\)-function.